Arequipa, Cusco & Lima

 IMPORTANT NOTE: It is possible that not all TnCIS programs or all TnCIS courses are available at your institution.
 A complete listing of courses offered at each member institution is available at www.tncis.org/members.
 Please contact your TnCIS campus representative for instructions on registering and paying fees.

-Students who study abroad in the TnCIS Peru program will have the opportunity to study history, sociology or be immersed in Spanish language courses.
+Students who study abroad in the TnCIS Peru program will have the opportunity to study history, geography, criminal justice, statistics or be immersed in Spanish language courses.
 Spanish students will be able to use their language skills to communicate with native speakers in the market places, plazas and restaurants while traveling and meeting the people of Peru.
-History students will use Peru as a case study for major course themes such as pre-modern empires in world history; arrival of the Europeans in the Americas; and independence.
-Students in the sociology course will study modern Latin American culture as well as the pre-modern society of the Incas.
-Life in the city, sierra, beaches and islands of Peru will be an eye-opening experience for all participants.
+History and human geography students will use Peru as a case study for major course themes.
+Students in the criminal justice course will learn to more critically examine cultural influence on behavior in society and how it is labeled.
+And finally, students in the math course will use survey data from sources with a focus on Peruvian culture as a basis for statistical analysis.
+Life in the city, sierra, valleys and beaches of Peru will be an eye-opening experience for all participants.

-Excursions: The program will take advantage of opportunities to visit museums, historic homes and rural villages in and around Arequipa.
-In Cusco, we will visit the fortress of Sacsayhuaman, the Qoricancha, and the city center which is often bustling with parades and religious festivals during the month of June.
-An overnight excursion will take us to Aguascalientes, the tourist town at the foot of Machu Picchu.
-This excursion will begin with a fantastic backpacker journey by train - an unexpected highlight of the tour with picturesque vistas seen through large panoramic windows, even on the roof of the train car.
+Excursions may include: The program will take advantage of opportunities to visit museums, historic homes and rural villages in and around Arequipa.
+In Cusco, we may visit the fortress of Sacsayhuaman, the Qoricancha, and the city center which is often bustling with parades and religious festivals during the month of June.
+An overnight excursion may take us to Aguascalientes, the tourist town at the foot of Machu Picchu.
+This excursion begins with a fantastic backpacker journey by train - an unexpected highlight of the tour with picturesque vistas seen through large panoramic windows on the roof of our train car.
 The final week will be spent in Lima, in the Miraflores district.
-Known as the trendy, modern tourist area of Lima, we will be within walking distance of the Larcomar complex built into the cliffs near the ocean.
+Known as the trendy, modern tourist area of Lima, we will be within walking distance of the Larcomar entertainment complex built into the cliffs near the ocean.
 Multiple shops, restaurants, parks and public transportation are readily accessible in the vicinity.
-We will also take a group tour of the "Centro" of Lima with the National Palace, Cathedral and multiple plazas and museums to explore in the historic city center.
+We may also take a group tour of the "Centro de Lima" to visit the National Palace, Cathedral and multiple plazas to explore in the historic city center.

-Accommodations: Housing will be in shared rooms in hotels in Arequipa, Cusco and Lima.
-Breakfast and dinner will be provided most days.
-Some excursions will provide lunch instead of dinner.
+Accommodations: Housing will be in tourist quality hotels in Arequipa, Cusco, and Lima with 2 - 4 students in a shared room by gender.
+Breakfast and either lunch or dinner will be provided daily.
 Given the structure of the program and the resources available in some locations, the program may not be able to accommodate students with specific dietary preferences.
 If you have dietary concerns, please contact TnCIS.

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
 Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In Peru, students will enroll in ONE of the following courses: